How You Get the Girl

 "How You Get the Girl" is a song by the American singer-songwriter Taylor Swift from her fifth studio album, 1989 (2014).
 She wrote it with its producers, Max Martin and Shellback.
-A bubblegum pop and electropop song, "How You Get the Girl" is a ballad that features acoustic guitar strums and a heavy disco beat.
+Categorized in the bubblegum and electropop genres, "How You Get the Girl" is a sentimental ballad that features acoustic guitar strums and a heavy disco beat.
 The lyrics find Swift telling a man how to win his ex-girlfriend back after their breakup.
+The track was used in a Diet Coke advertisement prior to its release.

 Some music critics praised the song as catchy and energetic; they particularly highlighted the chorus and how the track combines acoustic and electronic elements.
 Less enthusiastic reviews considered the production generic and the lyrics lightweight.
 "How You Get the Girl" charted on the Bubbling Under Hot 100 chart in the United States and on the Canadian Hot 100 chart.
 It received certifications in Australia, New Zealand, the United Kingdom, and the United States.
 Swift included "How You Get the Girl" in the set list of the 1989 World Tour (2015), with choreography that evoked the musical film Singin' in the Rain (1952).
 She performed it on some dates of her later tours, the Reputation Stadium Tour (2018) and the Eras Tour (2023–2024).
-The track was used in a Diet Coke advertisement prior to its release.

 Following a 2019 dispute regarding the ownership of her back catalog, Swift re-recorded the song as "How You Get the Girl (Taylor's Version)" for her fourth re-recorded album, 1989 (Taylor's Version) (2023).
 She produced the new version with Christopher Rowe.
 Music critics believed that the re-recording had a vibrant sound and an enhanced production quality.
 The track reached number 29 on the Billboard Global 200 chart and the top 40 on the national charts of Canada, New Zealand, and the United States.